pprevos/r4h2o/manuscript/r4h2o_09_customers.md

 To analyse the level of involvement, we only need the `survey_id` as a unique identifier and the ten PII items.
 The `select()` function we saw in the previous chapter has some helper functions that simplify selecting the columns we need.
 The `starts_with()` helper function lets you choose columns based on a prefix.
 We can now select the eleven variables of interest, but before we can analyse them, we need to correct the reversed polarity of five of the items.

 The scale measured from 1 to 7, so we can reverse the five items by subtracting the response from 8.
-The `mutate()` function changes variables or creates new ones in a data frame.
+The dplyr `mutate()` function changes variables or creates new ones in a tibble.

-The `select()` and `mutate()` functions form part of the [dplyr package](https://dplyr.tidyverse.org/) in the Tidyverse, so we need to load this library first.

 {format: r, line-numbers: false}
 ```
-library(dplyr)
+library(dplyr) # Part of the Tidyverse
 pii <- select(customers, survey_id, starts_with("p")) %>%
     mutate(p01 = 8 - p01,
            p02 = 8 - p02,